 - Are aware of your study plan and ensure you are correctly enrolled each semester/trimester

-- Discuss your enrolment with Student Wellbeing, your School and USC International if you fail a course/courses, to ensure that you are still able to complete your studies within the standard duration
+- Discuss your enrolment with Student Wellbeing, your School and the International Office if you fail a course/courses, to ensure that you are still able to complete your studies within the standard duration

 - Discuss your situation with the Student Counsellors if you feel compassionate or compelling circumstances are affecting your ability to study successfully